Formal Endings To A Letter

 Q: Is it acceptable to use a closing other than the ones mentioned above?

 A: While the closings discussed are widely accepted, other formal closings might be appropriate in specific contexts.
-However, it's best to err on the side of caution and use a standard, well-established closing to avoid any potential misunderstandings.
+That said, it's best to err on the side of caution and use a standard, well-established closing to avoid any potential misunderstandings.

 Q: Can I use both a typed and handwritten signature?